TheKrafter/TheKrafter/README.md

 - 👋 Hi, I’m @TheKrafter.
-Im a Linux user (Pop!_OS) and a casual "programmer".
+Im a Linux user (Fedora, GNOME on Desktop.
+Mobian Phosh on Mobile) and a casual "programmer".
 I only have knowledge in HTML & CSS (and with Bootstrap) and a little Python; I intend to expand on this in the future.